WELCOME TO MRS HEATHER LEE'S

 Apply Texas Paper Application:

-(Essay questions for applicants applying summer 2018 through spring 2020.
+(Essay questions for applicants applying through spring 2022.
 High school students will use the topics for "U.S. Freshman" - not transfer students.)

-As soon as possible after October 1, 2017, students and their parents should complete the Free Application of Federal Student Aid (FAFSA).
+As soon as possible after October 1 of each year, students and their parents should complete the Free Application of Federal Student Aid (FAFSA).
 A FAFSA must be on file with each school to which you have applied in order to be considered for any form of federal or state assistance: Pell Grant, TEXAS Grant, Work-Study Employment, Stafford Loans, etc. Many scholarships also require that the FAFSA at least be filed, regardless.
 Remember, the FAFSA is FREE.
 If for some reason a website you are on is asking for money, you are not on the correct website.

-The FSA ID is a username and password that gives you the unique benefit of loggin into yor accounts - while removing all personally identifieable information.
-Students and their their parent must have an FSA ID.
+The FSA ID is a username and password that gives you the unique benefit of logging into your accounts - while removing all personally identifiable information.
+Students and their parent must have an FSA ID.

 FAFSA - http://www.fafsa.ed.gov